srl-labs/learn-srlinux/docs/blog/posts/2023/ansible-srlinux-1.md

 ### Clone the project repository

 The entire project is contained in the [intent-based-ansible-lab][intent-based-ansible-lab] repository.
-Following command will clone the repository to the current directory on your machine (in folder `intent-based-ansible-lab`):
+Following command will clone the repository to the current directory on your machine (in `intent-based-ansible-lab` directory):

   ```bash
   git clone https://github.com/srl-labs/intent-based-ansible-lab.git